-I'm a level 1 Yoga Therapist and E-RYT 200 / RYT 500 Yoga Teacher.
-As a Yoga Therapist, I use the ancient techniques of yoga to help people deal with life issues - aches & pains, stress, illness, injury.
+I'm a level 1 Yoga Therapist and RYT 500 / E-RYT 200 Yoga Instructor.
+As a Yoga Therapist, I use the ancient techniques and tools of yoga to help people deal with modern day aches, pains, stress, illness, injury.

 People are often intimidated by yoga because of those aches & pains, concerns with how they look, think they’re not doing it right, wondering if it’s the right thing for them, believe they don’t have the time, etc.